oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

 ## Task 4: Create tagged master key for CDB$ROOT

-1. To create the TDE master key for the container database TDE Master Key, run the following command:
+1. To create the TDE master key for the container database, run the following command:

     ````
     <copy>./04_tde_create_mek_cdb.sh</copy>